MaskyS/Studento/README.md

 #### Revisions notes that you can count on
 - A compilation of high quality revisions notes on each subject so you can catch up on classes you missed, or master topics that have been giving you trouble.

 - Any other feature you'd like to see?
 Send them to maskys@cyberstorm.mu You can also help us out by filling this 1 minute survey: https://goo.gl/AGMs4e

+#### Why was the code removed from this repo?
+The old proof-of-concept app that I'd built for this project used to live here.
+I decided to pull it because the final app will be closed-source.
+The repo will be used in the future for tracking issues/milestones.